About Our Friends

 SHEBA

-Sheba lives in Mount Shasta, California, with her companions Susan, Margarita, Misty (tortoiseshell tabby) and Jasper.
-She was found under a cactus in Tucson, Arizona by Margarita as a tiny kitten.
+Sheba lives with her companions Susan, Margarita and Jasper.
+A feral kitten, she was found under a cactus in Tucson, Arizona by Margarita.
 Susan wanted to name her "Star," "Celeste," "Felicity" or "Hope", but then the name "SHEBA" came roaring through, with the awareness that this kitten actually saw herself as a lioness.
-Her role is as a protector and spiritual guard.
+She has the capacity to act as a spiritual guard.

 STELLER'S JAY